stefania-radu/pixel-semantic/scripts/monte_carlo/README.md

 - [plots](results/base_experiment/images) with the original, original + SD and predictions + SD for the examples with the lowest and highest loss values (5 for each)

 Images are shown in the increasing order of the loss for both plots.

+Interpretation:
+- Good performers: English because of pretraining
+- Challenges: Korean, Chinese and English (but the image only has numbers which were probably not very common in the dataset)

 <p align="middle">
  <img src="results/base_experiment/images/base_lowest.png" width="400" height="600"></img>